 - Buying Travel Insurance.
 If you booked less than three weeks ago, you could still be eligible to purchase “Cancel for Any Reason” insurance that’s valid for your trip.
 Policies vary by insurance carrier, but it’s worth a shot.
 You’ll be out the one-time insurance premium but not the full cost of your nonrefundable travel.

 - Calling Customer Service to Ask for a Refund.
 Expect to sit on hold for longer than usual, but the effort could be worth it.
 Even if your booking is nonrefundable, extenuating circumstances could curry favor with the rep you speak with (or their manager).
 For instance, if you’re flying with an elderly relative at high risk for COVID-19 complications, your decision to travel could literally have life-or-death implications.

 - Rebooking Within the Allotted Time Frame.
 If you can’t cancel your reservation for a cash refund, learn how long your rebooking credit remains in effect.
-Most airlines allow fee-free rebookings (less the difference in fare, if any) well into 2021, and a growing number of airlines now entirely waive change fees on most or all fares.
+Most airlines allow fee-free rebookings (less the difference in fare, if any) due to COVID-19 well into 2021, and a growing number of airlines now entirely waive change fees on most or all fares.

 The coronavirus pandemic is the most serious public health challenge caused by a communicable respiratory disease in living memory.
-Without aggressive, concerted action by governments, private corporations, and nongovernment organizations across the globe, it could come to rival or exceed the Spanish flu crisis of 1918 to 1919 — the benchmark by which we judge all other modern pandemics — in its toll.
+Although the final toll is not yet known, this ordeal could well come to rival or exceed the Spanish flu crisis of 1918 to 1919 — the benchmark by which we judge all other modern pandemics — in its toll.

-Until everyone who wants a COVID-19 vaccine can get one, we all need to do our part to slow the spread of the COVID-19 virus and protect the most vulnerable among us.
+Until everyone who wants a COVID-19 vaccine can get one, we all need to do our part to slow the spread of the virus and protect the most vulnerable among us.
 If that means canceling the international vacation you’ve been looking forward to for years, so be it.